As one's usage of DOS increases along

 Because the value can change, or vary, these are known as "Variables".
 They are usually accompanied by percent signs, but there are DOS versions that deviate somewhat.
 As an example, the method used by 4DOS for its built-in environmental variables is to precede them with " %_" (percent underscore), whereas DR, MS, and PC DOS all use one percent before, and one after, an environment name.
 4DOS recognises this and also does make usage of it.
 Other DOSes may differ slightly.
 Some programs may use a `$' (dollar sign) on one or both sides.

 Replaceable-Character Variables use a single percent sign or a single dollar sign before the name in all the DOS versions I have come across, but that may not be universal.
 Be aware though, that in batch files, the "FOR" command uses two percent signs, one directly after the other.
-The double percent is also used to echo or pass a single percent sign.
-(More on these later.)
+(More on double percent signs later.)

 All variable values are held in memory.
 Those issued by the "SET" command are placed into the environment, a reserved memory area.
 The information in there is typically used by DOS and its software as a reference as to how it should act, or where to locate certain files, or how to configure itself - or a combination of these.
 DOS and its software programs consult this area to see if there are instructions or information in there for them.
 So essentially, the environment contains the conditions and surroundings in which DOS and its programs work.
 These conditions can be imposed by DOS itself, its software, or by a user.